Table of Contents

 Design-time Support

-TAureliusDataset is installed in Delphi component palette and can be used at design-time and as any TDataset component you can set its fields using fields editor, specify master-detail relationships by setting DatasetField property to a dataset field, create lookup fields, among other common TDataset tasks.
+TAureliusDataset is installed in Delphi component palette and can be used at design-time.
+As with any TDataset component you can set its fields using the fields editor, specify master-detail relationships by setting DatasetField property to a dataset field, create lookup fields, among other common TDataset tasks.

 However, creating fields manually might be a boring task, especially if you have a class with many properties and need to create many fields manually.
 So TAureliusDataset provides a design-time menu option named "Load Field Definitions..." (right-click on the component), which allows you to load a class from a package and create the field definitions from that class.

 A dialog appears allowing you to choose a class to import the definitions from.
-Note that the classes are retrieving from available packages.
+Note that the classes are retrieved from available packages.
 By default, classes from packages installed in the IDE are retrieved.
 If you want to use a package that is not installed, you can add it to the packages list.
-So, for a better design-time experience with TAureliusDataset, create a package with all your entity classes, compile it, and load it in this dialog.
+For a better design-time experience with TAureliusDataset, create a package with all your entity classes, compile it, and load it in this dialog.

 The packages in the list are saved in the registry so you can reuse it whenever you need.
 To remove the classes of a specified package from the combo box, just uncheck the package.
 The package will not keep loaded: when the dialog closes, the package is unloaded from memory.